 Administration of the Killam Program by the NRC

-The Killam Trusts, the Canada Council for the Arts (CCA) and the National Research Council of Canada (NRC) signed a memorandum of understanding for the transfer of the administration of the Killam Program to the NRC starting in spring 2022 for the 2023 program cycle.
+The National Killam Program is administered and delivered by the National Killam Program Office at the National Research Council of Canada (NRC).
+In 2022, the Killam Trusts, the Canada Council for the Arts (CCA) and the NRC signed a memorandum of understanding for the transfer of the administration of the National Killam Program to the NRC.

 The NRC's role